-In the fourteenth century, cities in the Netherlands decided to call in a permanent attorney to edit by-laws and letters and to negotiate with foreign powers.
-These attorneys were also known as pensionaries, and received a ‘pension', or fee, for their advice and services.
+In the 14th century, cities in the Netherlands engaged an appointed advocate to draft regulations and letters and to negotiate with foreign powers.
+These advocates were also called ‘pensionaries’.
+They received a ‘pension’: a fee for their advice and services.

-After a while, provincial authorities started to employ the services of a permanent attorney as well.
-In the Province of Holland, this attorney was given the title 'advocaat van den lande' or 'advocate of the nation'.
-The first 'advocaat van den lande' whose name we know was Barthout van Assendelft (1480 - 1489).
-Although he also acted as the province's legal representative, his position was primarily administrative.
+Later, provinces also obtained assistance from their own appointed advocates.
+In the province of Holland, this individual carried the title of 'advocaat van den lande' (Land's Advocate).
+The first known 'advocaat van den lande' was Barthout van Assendelft (1480 - 1489).
+Although he also acted as legal representative of the province, the nature of his function was primarily administrative.

-Pels Rijcken has over 130 attorneys, who between them are specialised in a considerable number of legal areas.
-They are assisted by a team of support lawyers.
-Together they build upon a collective memory within the firms' practice concerning all legal issues that may be faced by the State.
-With this source of knowledge the State Advocate and his firm are able to provide excellent legal support specifically suited to the needs of the State.
+Pels Rijcken’s attorneys are specialised in a large number of areas.
+They are supported by a team of support attorneys.
+Together they build up a collective memory within the practice with regard to legal issues with which the State is confronted.
+This is a source of insight enabling the State Advocate and his or her firm to provide the State with optimum support.